picoCTF/oci-interceptor/README.md

     }
 }
 ```
+The Docker daemon must be restarted (`systemctl restart docker.service`) in order to apply changes to this configuration file.

-Even if you set `oci-interceptor` as the default runtime, you can still bypass it while running a container via `docker run --runtime=runc`.
+Note that if you set `oci-interceptor` as the default runtime, you can still bypass it for a specific container by specifying `docker run --runtime=runc`.

-While it is not possible to override `runtimeArgs` using a `docker run` option, you could specify several different "runtimes" (with different `runtimeArgs`) and switch between them using `docker run --runtime=<name>`.
+While it is not possible to override `runtimeArgs` with a `docker run` option, you could specify multiple interceptor "runtimes" (with different flags) and switch between them using `docker run --runtime=<name>`.

 ## Supported Customizations

-### Readonly networking mounts
+### Read-only networking mounts

-Works around the fact that Docker mounts the following files as read/write by default (https://github.com/moby/moby/issues/41991):
+Works around the fact that Docker mounts the following files as read/write by default:

 - `/etc/hosts`
 - `/etc/hostname`